AustralianAntarcticDivision/ropenblog/antarctic.md

 <img src="antarctic_files/figure-markdown_github/histbathy-1.png" style="display: block; margin: auto;" />

-This type of extraction will also work with time-varying data --- for example, we can extract the sea-ice conditions along our track, based on each track point's location and time:
+This type of extraction will also work with time-varying data &mdash; for example, we can extract the sea-ice conditions along our track, based on each track point's location and time:

 ``` r
 x$ice <- extract(readice, x[, c("lon", "lat", "date")])